litteratum/jira_dev_workflow/README.md

 Otherwise, the Executor fixes the issues found during CR and asks for the CR again.
 Usually, the fixes are pushed to the same git branch.

 ### Task is returned from QA
-The same as with code review, the task may be assigned back to QA if the QA's conclusion is not justified (e.g. QA did something wrong).
+The same as with code reviews, the task may be assigned back to QA if the QA's conclusion is not justified (e.g. QA did something wrong).
 Otherwise, the [task solving](#task-solving) cycle repeats.

 ### RC preparation
 At some point, when there is something ready to be tested, the release "Executor" may decide to build a release candidate (RC):
+  * The Executor creates a [release task](#release-task-type) if not already created
   * The Executor creates "X.Y.ZrcN" git tag, where "X.Y.Z" - current release version, and "N" - the sequential RC number
   * The CI builds the package and makes it available for testing
   * The Executor sets the "RC" field for each task that belongs to the RC